utilmeta/utilmeta-py/docs/en/guide/api-route.md

 			"""This is the login API"""
 	```

-If `@api` the decorator does not specify a path string with the first argument, it uses the name of the decorated function as the path to the API interface, as in Hello World `hello`
+If `@api` the decorator does not specify a path template string with the first argument, it uses the name of the decorated function as the path to the API

-!!! tip
+!!! warning
 	If you need to define the path with the name of a HTTP method, you need to put that path in the path template string, like
 	```python
 	class RootAPI(api.API):